cjpjwa/simple-corona-info-pwa/README.md

 # simple-corona-info-pwa
 Simple Corona Info is a progressive web app (PWA) showing information about new cases in Germany compared to the previous day and 7 day incidence for German counties (Landkreise).
 You can save the 7 day inicidence (cases in the last 7 days/100000 PE) for 10 counties.
-Typing on the county name shows additonal data (cases, population ...).
+Typing on the county name shows additional data (cases, population ...).
 This PWA idea was inspired by the [COVID-19 Inzidenz-Widget für iOS](https://gist.github.com/malakka/0576bb922e7b81b95137a06b619bba1b)

 Working sample of the PWA can be found here: https://cinfo.cjpj.de